St Bede's and St Joseph's Catholic College: Description

-St Bede's and St Joseph's Catholic College is a voluntary aided school administered by Bradford City Council and the Roman Catholic Diocese of Leeds.
+Previously a voluntary aided school administered by Bradford City Council, in September 2023 St Bede's and St Joseph's Catholic College converted to academy status.
+The school is now sponsored by the Blessed Christopher Wharton Catholic Academy Trust, but continues to be under the jurisdiction of the Roman Catholic Diocese of Leeds.
 The school is named after Saint Bede and Saint Joseph.